The Projects and Construction Review: Uzbekistan

 ii Equator Principles

-Project finance transactions and construction contracts are not subject to the Equator Principles, as they are not part of the Uzbek legal system.
-However, the Principles are widely used in large infrastructure projects financed by IFIs and foreign banks, including the Surgil Gas and Petrochemical Complex and the latest energy projects implemented in the country.
+Under Uzbek legislation, project finance transactions and construction contracts are not subject to the Equator Principles.
+However, the Equator Principles are being widely included in large infrastructure and energy projects financed by IFIs and foreign banks.

 iii Responsibility of financial institutions